Sluimerstand/ProfessionShoppingList/README.md

 - /psl track [recipeID] [quantity] - Track a recipe
 - /psl untrack [recipeID] [quantity] - Untrack a recipe
 - /psl untrack [recipeID] all - Untrack all of a recipe
+- /psl [crafting achievement] - Track all recipes needed for the linked achievement

 **Mouse interactions**